Escaping a Polygon: Full Model (Full Version of Section )

-An escaper strategy $\Escaper$ \defn{wins $G_\epsilon$} if, for every pursuer motion path $\pursuer$, there is a time $t$ at which $\Escaper(\pursuer)(t)$ is on an exit and at distance $\geq \epsilon$ from $\pursuer(t)$ in the pursuer metric.
-This definition allows the escaper and pursuer to collocate at time $< t$ without the escaper being captured; in other words, the escaper has the ability to choose to exit, and only then must be away from the pursuer.
-As mentioned in Section~\ref{IntroductionSection}, our collocation-allowed or ``no-capture'' model differs from the Lion and Man problem, where collocation implies immediate capture.
-A capture model (where the pursuer wins if they are ever at the same location as the escaper) might be more natural, and would have made some of our hardness proofs easier, but it makes strategies less convenient to specify and, more importantly, makes it much harder to relate a discrete game (as defined below) to the continuous game.
+This \defn{no-capture} definition allows the escaper and pursuer to collocate at time $< t$ without the escaper being captured; in other words, the escaper has the ability to choose to exit, and only then must be away from the pursuer.
+As mentioned in Section~\ref{IntroductionSection}, our no-capture model differs from the Lion and Man problem, where collocation implies immediate capture.
+Indeed, our no-capture model is a significant deviation because, if we used the Lion-and-Man notion of ``escaper win'' \cite{Bollobas-Leader-Walters-2012}, then the escaper would always win in many natural instances (e.g., polygon, Jordan, and polyhedron models):